 Although in its first stages of development, both MDIC and the Alliance will work to conclude the remaining procedures needed to begin implementing the project in mid-2018.

 The Minister of Industry, Foreign Trade and Services, Marcos Jorge de Lima, pointed out that the Brazilian government has been working hard to make foreign trade a central pillar for the Brazilian economy.
 “We believe that reducing red tape and costs in export and import is essential for our productive sector to be more competitive.
 The Foreign Trade Single Window Programme, which is at the core of the Brazilian trade facilitation strategy, will reduce the average time of export and import operations by about 40%.
 This partnership with the Alliance is a recognition of our commitment with trade facilitation reforms and complements the efforts that we have already been taking to improve Brazil’s industry competitiveness”.

-Philippe Isler, Director of the Global Alliance for Trade Facilitation, said: “Making it easier to trade across borders can help Brazil to create jobs and export opportunities for local businesses, particularly SMEs who are hit hardest by burdensome regulation.
+Philippe Isler, the Alliance’s Director, said: “Making it easier to trade across borders can help Brazil to create jobs and export opportunities for local businesses, particularly SMEs who are hit hardest by burdensome regulation.

 “What is unique about the Alliance’s approach to trade facilitation is that we bring businesses into the process as equal partners of government, not merely consultees.
 Both international and local businesses have already been instrumental in identifying the main trade procedure issues facing Brazil, and will be key in developing and implementing the project.”